bgwebagency/who-wants-to-be-a-javascriptaire/README.md

 ---

-Fun way to learn JavaScript for your coding interviews.</span>
+Fun way to learn JavaScript for your coding interviews.
+All the questions are answered here in text and also have a video on our YouTube channel.
+Click the ▶️ icon next to the questions if you prefer to watch the video explanation.</span>

 Feel free to reach us on our social platforms! 😊 <br />
 <a href="https://discord.com/invite/62VR3MMCVm">Discord</a> || <a href="https://www.instagram.com/bgwebagency">Instagram</a> || <a href="https://www.twitter.com/kirankdash">Twitter</a> || <a href="https://www.tiktok.com/@bgwebagency">TikTok</a> || <a href="https://www.bgwebagency.in">Blog</a> || <a href="https://www.facebook.com/bgwebagency">Facebook</a>